-Each time you thought about having sex with your wife it was confusing or it made you remember the w3hole thing over again.
+Each time you thought about having sex with your wife it was confusing or it made you remember the whole thing over again.
 It was like a trigger.

 Research into the long term impact of child sexual abuse of females tells us that it can have a major impact on their sexual relationships as adults.

-The experiences of contributors tells us that male survivors can also struggle with adult sexual relationships and their own sexual feelings.
+The experiences of contributors tell us that men who have experienced child sexual abuse can also struggle with adult sexual relationships and their own sexual feelings.